-Dear President:
+Dear Minister:

-My recent correspondence with Professor Donald E. Knuth tells me that I need to ask your school's opinion about my research in Computer Science.
-I have attached our correspondence so that your Science and Engineering faculties may criticize and evaluate my ideas.
-For further investigation on my research, please read A Collection of Research Processes for Genealogy and Proofs which were submitted to the chair of Electrical Engineering and Computer Sciences Department at the University of California, Berkeley in the USA.
+It is a pleasure to write a letter to you.
+My recent correspondence with Professor Donald E. Knuth tells me that I need to ask your country's opinion about my research in Computer Science.
+I have attached our correspondence so that scientists in your country may criticize and evaluate my ideas.
+I am also sending my letter and the correspondence to universities and colleges in your country.
+For further investigation on my research, your scientists may read A Collection of Research Processes for Genealogy and Proofs which were submitted to the chair of Electrical Engineering and Computer Sciences Department at the University of California, Berkeley in the USA.
 The papers that I sent to Professor Knuth are included in Section 17, Volume 2 of the collection.
-My most recent publication, "The Theory of Massive Cross-Referencing," has appeared in The Proceedings of the Eighth International Conference on Software Engineering and Knowledge Engineering.
-You will also find it in Volume 10 of the collection.